dcs4cop/xcube-ogccov/README.md

-At the time of writing, OGC API - Coverages is still in a draft state, so compatibility with all implementing servers cannot be guaranteed. xcube-ogccov has mainly been tested with xcube’s own  OGC API - Coverage server implementation.
+At the time of writing, OGC API - Coverages is still in a draft state, so compatibility with all implementing servers cannot be guaranteed. xcube-ogccov has mainly been tested with xcube’s own OGC API - Coverages server implementation.

 ## Installation